 Including machine learning (ML) capabilities can add a lot of value to your product.
 Today’s customers expect applications to be tailored to their precise needs, and machine learning is increasingly becoming the go-to solution.

-Machine learning gives machines the power to evolve.
+.
 Using algorithms that continuously assess and learn from data, ML enables computers to access insights that would often be invisible to the human eye, learn from them, and improve.
 In other words, computers that use ML systems can recognise patterns in enormous datasets and act upon them.

 However, these types of tasks require vast computing power that has historically been beyond the capabilities of pocket devices such as smartphones and tablets.
 This, of course, hasn’t meant that our mobile applications have been deprived of ML capabilities.
 Rather, building machine learning functionality into a smartphone app meant offloading the computational heavy lifting to a remote data centre via an Internet connection, rather than running the necessary algorithms on the mobile device itself.